Trip Prediction by Leveraging Trip Histories from Neighboring Users: Introduction and Background

 \paragraph{Similarity-based approach} A natural way to address such ``cold-start'' problem is to enrich users' trip history by looking into historical trips of ``similar'' users.
 Similarity-based approach has been popular as an alternative to traditional feature-based learning for numerous machine learning tasks, especially when it is challenging to find satisfactory (vectorial representation of) features for learning purposes \cite{wilson2000reduction}.
 A commonly used approach to similarity-based classification is $k$-nearest-neighbors (k-NN).
 Nearest-neighbor learning is the algorithmic analogue of the exemplar model of human learning \cite{goldstone2003concepts}.
 Although simple, it is often effective in practice, and empirical studies on a number of benchmark data sets show that it is difficult to surpass the performance of k-NN for similarity data \cite{pekalska2002generalized}.

 We build upon and extend the nearest-neighbor paradigm to personalized trip prediction problem.
 One fundamental problem we face is to develop a proper similarity measurement between different users.
 Optimizing the similarity measure has been extensively studied in both supervised learning and unsupervised learning setting.
 Under the supervised learning setting, where target trips are known, one can optimize the similarity measure via metric learning \cite{yang2006distance}.
 In unsupervised learning setting, one can regularize the models via, e.g., non-negative matrix factorization \cite{lee2001algorithms,hastie2009unsupervised}.
-In both settings, however, the goal is to learn a similarity / distance measurement that leads to \emph{optimal clustering}, rather than finding the most useful users which incur the minimal prediction error.\footnote{Moreover, clustering models often either optimize a cost function, e.g. K-means, which is NP hard and thus the local optima might be very poor, or they might require an eigen-decomposition (e.g. spectral clustering) which can be computationally expensive.
-Finding appropriate number of clusters is another source of difficulty.} In contrast, we take a direct approach, where we directly relate the similarity between two users with the performance w.r.t. the prediction error.
+In both settings, however, the goal is to learn a similarity / distance measurement that leads to \emph{optimal clustering}, rather than finding the most useful users which incur the minimal prediction error.
+In contrast, we take a direct approach, where we directly relate the similarity between two users with the performance w.r.t. the prediction error.
 We argue that our work is orthogonal to existing methods that learn feature representations, and we can always learn better features via these methods as pre-processing steps for our approach.

 One work is relevant to~\cite{jiang2009improving}, where the goal is to find clusters of users to minimize the prediction error.
 In \cite{jiang2009improving} the authors make a direct connection between user groups and prediction error: a user is assigned to a group as long as it helps reducing prediction error, and the micro-segmentation of user groups are used \emph{collectively} for targeted and personalized prediction.
 Despite of that, we do not require partitioning the users into groups; instead, we allow the similarity measure to be asymmetric, where \emph{neighbors} (i.e., similar users) of a given user do not necessarily have that user as a neighbor.
 Such relaxation provides us with flexibility of creating arbitrary groups that could help with reducing the expected prediction error.